andras-szoldatics/frajd-o-matic/README.md

     - `0`: normal roll
     - positive: number of accuracy dice (e.g. `+2` for 2 accuracy)
     - negative: number of difficulty dice (e.g. `-1` for 1 difficulty)
+  - `number-of-rolls` (integer, optional, 1-12): number of total rolls to perform, defaults to 1
   - `reason` (string, optional, 1-64 chars): short identifier for the reason, e.g. `attack the mech`
 - `/lancer-d6` - single d6 die for chance
   - `reason` (string, optional, 1-64 chars): short identifier for the reason, e.g. `NPC recharge`